cyndichin/cyndichin.github.io/_posts/2025-05-29-homepageRebuildProject.markdown

 This project was in development from October 2024 until April 2024, but was not worked 100% capacity (i.e. vacation time and work weeks).

 ## Set up
+During the initial stages of development, there were a couple of actions taken before pure code implementation.
-- Estimation: To better estimation the project, I created a spreadsheet that outline the different  Originally, the estimation provided with two full time engineers, but due to re-prioritization it became mainly one engineer at a time.
+- **Estimation**: To better estimation the project, I created a spreadsheet that outline the different  Originally, the estimation provided with two full time engineers, but due to re-prioritization it became mainly one engineer at a time.
-- Epic: Created separate tasks that needed to be complete for the project (Phase I, Phase II, nice to haves).
+- **Epic**: Created separate tasks that needed to be complete for the project (Phase I, Phase II, nice to haves).
-- Public channel: Created a public communication channel so that the team and stakeholders can view any questions or status updates.
+- **Public channel**: Created a public communication channel so that the team and stakeholders can view any questions or status updates.
-- Documentation: Internal doc that was created (I reused some of that information here).
+- **Documentation**: Internal doc that was created (I reused some of that information here).
-- Architecture Diagram: Created initial diagram to confirm with the team on the architecture before implementing.
+- **Architecture Diagram**: Created initial diagram to confirm with the team on the architecture before implementing.
 Updated and used this diagram to perform handoff to homepage engineers that will be working on the new experimentation.

 ![Architecture Diagram](/images/ios/homepageRebuildProject/01-diagram.png)